 Over the past decade, many variations of GA have been investigated.
 Many representations and operators have been proposed in order to tackle with some problems which cannot be solved properly with the standard bit string representation and operators.
 However, the advent of these various implementations also increases the difficulty of parameter selection.
-Harik and Lobo [5] pointed out that the user decision for the parameter setting can be divided into two categories.
+Harik and Lobo [4] pointed out that the user decision for the parameter setting can be divided into two categories.
 The first category was the operator selection and the coding.
 The second category was the values of these parameters.
+The article by Eiben et al. [5] provided a comprehensive review and a classification of the various techniques of parameter control in evolutionary algorithms.
+The dissertation by Lobo [6] also gave a review of the research in this area.